 Hospitals generally will cover everything you will need to take care of baby while you are there, so there is not need to bring a giant pack of diapers with you.
 Baby shampoo, Vaseline for sticky meconium poos), diapers, wipes and more are usually provided.

 If you want to be sure what your hospital provides feel free to call the L&D or ask at your next prenatal appointment what will be supplied during your stay.

-Did I miss anything vital that pregnant ladies should bring with them when in labour?
+Did I miss anything vital to bring along when packing your hospital bag for labour & delivery?
 Help us all out by leaving a comment below!
 Happy labouring, Mamas!